 That year, Nakamura moved to New York City and began teaching Kyokushin Karate at a small dojo in Brooklyn.
 He served as the American head of Kyokushin Karate for a decade and trained and developed many skilled students in that period.

 In 1976, Nakamura respectfully withdrew from Kyokushin Karate.
 The same year, he established the World Seido Karate Organization, which reflected his own beliefs about the true meaning of karate.
-Nakamura created Seido--which means "sincere way" in Japanese--to develop complete individuals, ones committed to improving themselves and their communities.
+Nakamura created Seido – which means "sincere way" in Japanese – to develop complete individuals who are committed to improving themselves and their communities.
 With the principles of love, respect, and obedience as the foundation of Seido Karate, Nakamura ensured that his students would develop spiritually and morally, as well as physically.

-Today, Seido Karate is an international organization with thriving branches in eighteen countries and has more than 20,000 students worldwide.
-Seido's New York Honbu is one of the largest martial arts schools in the world and has approximately fifty black belts training on an average day.
-More importantly, Seido represents the personal ideal of Kaicho Nakamura that karate can help individuals to better understand themselves and others.
-Seido Karate programs around the world continue Nakamura's vision and help to develop individuals who make significant contributions to their communities and to society at large.
+Today, Seido Karate is an international organization with thriving branches in 18 countries and has more than 20,000 students worldwide.
+Seido's New York Honbu is one of the largest martial arts schools in the world and has approximately 50 black belts training on an average day.
+More importantly, Seido represents the personal ideal of Kaicho Nakamura that karate can help individuals to better understand themselves and others and to make significant contributions to their communities and to society at large.

-While performing many duties as the chairman of the World Seido Karate Organization and the Seido Juku Benefit Foundation, Kaicho Nakamura is first and foremost an instructor of karate.
-He continues to actively teach classes at Seido Honbu and also teach classes at Seido’s Westchester branch, Johshin Honzan.
-Students can take advantage of visiting both locations to participate in his classes and Meditation lectures.
-He remains committed to assisting others to reach their full human potential, as both karateka and individuals.
+While performing many duties as the chairman of the World Seido Karate Organization and the Seido Juku Benefit Foundation, Kaicho Nakamura is first and foremost an instructor of karate, teaching classes and meditation lectures at Seido Honbu and Seido’s Westchester County, NY branch, Johshin Honzan.
+He remains committed to assisting others to reach their full potential, as both karateka and individuals.

-Thinking about the future and legacy of Seido, Kaicho officially gave his son, Akira Nakamura, the title of “Nidaime”, meaning successor in Japanese.
-This was not a difficult decision for Kaicho as Nidaime has taught alongside him for over 15 years, been involved in all important decisions for the organization, and continues to fully dedicate himself to Seido.
-With Nidaime’s manturity as a karateka, instructor and individual, Kaicho is both happy and confident with this decision.
+Thinking about the future and legacy of Seido, Kaicho officially gave his son, Akira Nakamura, the title of “Nidaime” (meaning successor in Japanese) in the fall of 2008.
+This was not a difficult decision for Kaicho as Nidaime has taught alongside him for over 15 years, has been involved in all important decisions for the organization, and continues to fully dedicate himself to Seido as a karateka and instructor.

 For more information about Kaicho Nakamura, please read his autobiography, The Human Face of Karate.